it-at-m/mucgpt/docs/FEATURES.md

 ![Chat](/docs/chatscreen.png)
 The chat feature of MUCGPT is a typical chat room where you can text with the LLM to get information about almost anything.
 MUCGPT is able to generate responses that closely resemble those of a human because of the large pre-trained language model it uses.
 It has a number of features and capabilities that enable it to perform natural language processing, multi-turn conversations, personalisation, sentiment analysis, knowledge retrieval and task completion.
 These capabilities allow MUCGPT to understand and respond to user queries in a way that is tailored to their needs, making it a powerful tool for any use case where human-like interaction is desired.
 In addition, MUCGPT allows users to configure a system prompt that is added as a prefix to any message sent by the user.
 The temperature of the generated response can also be adjusted, controlling the randomness or creativity of the model's output.
+The chat feature includes a chat history that allows users to view their previous conversations and pick up where they left off.
+Additionally, users can mark important chats as favorites for quicker access.
+All chat history is saved locally on the user's browser using IndexedDB, ensuring no chat data is stored in the cloud or elsewhere.

 ## Summarize
 ![Sum](/docs/sum.png)